 The configuration process will ask you for the credentials of the mysql admin user to create a new database.

 By default in most installations the admin username would be

 root and the password would be empty.

-Now we need to create a mariadb user with reduced permissions for passbolt to connect.
+Now we need to create a mysql user with reduced permissions for passbolt to connect.
 These values will also be requested later on the webconfiguration tool of passbolt so please keep them in mind.